SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

   the possibility of *effect(-measure) modification* by `sex` on the effect of `hyp`.
 On the other hand, this test is not very sensitive given the small sample size.
-Thus, in spite of obtaining a 'non-significant' result, the possibility of a real effect-measure modification cannot be ignored based on these data only.
+Thus, in spite of obtaining a "non-significant" result, the possibility of a real effect-measure modification cannot be ignored based on these data only.